"

 Political sociology of secrecy

-Students of political history is often faced with the problem of accounting for normative processes of violence, gross injustices, and disavowal.
-In this chapter, departing from positivistic characterization of relations of power where the being of power is conceptualized only through tangible effects, we will analyze absentee character of power without reducing it to presence.
+Students of political history are often faced with the problem of accounting for normative processes involving violence, gross injustices, and disavowal.
+In this chapter, departing from positivistic characterizations of relations of power where the being of power is conceptualized only through tangible effects, we will analyze the absentee character of power, which cannot be reduced to presence.

 “The state organized immorality–internally: as police, penal law, classes, commerce, family; externally: as will to power, to war, to conquest, to revenge.